MoeraOrg/moeraorg.github.io/overview/other.md

 ## User search

-All public data including the public part of user profiles is indexed by web search engines.
-So it is possible to use Google, Bing, DuckDuckGo etc. to find a Moera user or a public post.
+Web search engines index all public data, including the public part of user profiles.
+So it is possible to use Google, Bing, DuckDuckGo, etc. to find a Moera user or a public post.
 But sometimes it is easier to have a simple search that allows to quickly find a user by his name right from the Moera client interface.